ErikHartman/bopep/README.md

 The probibalistic modalities include: an ensemble of networks, MC dropout, deep evidential regression and mean-variance estimation.

 ### Docking
-Docking is performed to predict the complex structure given a target and a candidate peptide.
+Docking is performed to predict the complex structure given a target and a sequence.
 We support docking via co-folding using AlphaFold and/or Boltz.

 ### Scoring
 Scoring of complexes defines the fitness/reward which is maximized during search.
 It should correlate with binding probability/affinity.
 We have defined a score called `benchmark_objective_v1` using data from PDBBind.
 You can also provide your own objective function easily.

 ### Embedding
-Embedding serves to create a navigatable space of peptide representations.
+Embedding serves to create a navigatable space of seqeunce representations.
 We support embedding through AAindex and ESM-2.
 You can also create your own embeddings and pass to the BO search function.

-## Running BoPep
+## Versions

-Details on running can be found in [examples](examples/how_to_run/README.md).
+### 27 Nov 2025 $\rightarrow$ current
+I consider this **version 1** due to major changes in the workflow.
+Here, the package expanded to sequence optimization OVERALL.
+This included unconditional and sequence generation.
+As such, many APIs and variables were changed from "peptide" to "sequence".
+Some examples in `/examples` may still be outdated and be called "peptide" or "pep".

+### Beginning $\rightarrow$ 27 Nov 2025
+I consider this **version 0**.
+The main experiments were run to showcase BoPep and BoGA.
+This version focused on peptide binder searching and design.

 ## Cite